johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 _Note_: This tutorial assumes that you have a GitHub account.

+_Additional Note_: The previous tutorial used port `3000`, but in this tutorial, that has bene switched to port `8080`.
+This change was made to align this tutorial with the Free Code Camp version of Clementine.js.
+Port `8080` makes setup a bit easier when using c9.io.

 ## Attack of the Auth

 Let's assume that we only want people to see our coveted click-counting application who have registered on the site using their GitHub Account.
 After all, the app is super secret and anonymous users aren't allowed!